Managing Studies

 - Consider analyzing as separate groups

-- Update IRB if required
+- Update IRB protocol if required

 Better approach:

-- Test parameters thoroughly before activating
+- Test parameters thoroughly in Pilot

 - Create new study for modified version